 Yes, Vim works perfectly in a terminal over SSH.
 You can edit files remotely and be as productive as on your computer.

 Vim (or its predecessor vi) is pre-installed on all Unix-like machines (macOS, BSD, Linux).
 Vim has been ported to almost all operating systems, including Windows.

 Still undecided?
-Try Vim for a couple days.
+Try Vim for a few days.